ostis-apps/ostis-discrete-math/README.md

 ## Usage

-Each command of the DM app serves a specific purpose and can be executed with different options.
+Each command of the DM app has a specific role and can be executed with different options.
 Below is a detailed explanation of each command.

 ### Configuration